eyecandy91/oil/README.md

 ## Changelog

+= 0.42 =
+* Changed user_first & user_last namesto show as the users displayed name as a backup to the admin not entering a real name when adding a user

+= 0.41 =
+* Added scripts for allowing admin to search a new user within a current search

+= 0.4 =
+* Added admin search users from dropdown on portal page, Admin can now search every user, its associated PO Numbers & certificates

 = 0.3 =
 * Updated functions for showing users error message if bad creds to login to portal, markup and style changes for portal logins